-This bill establishes a weigh-in-motion monitoring program in New Jersey, to be implemented by the Department of Transportation (DOT) in consultation with the Department of Law and Public Safety (DLPS).
-The program will utilize weigh-in-motion stations to monitor vehicle weights as they approach certain bridges identified as poor by the National Bridge Inventory.
-The DOT will determine the locations for these systems based on bridge conditions and documented violations.
-Importantly, the bill mandates that records of individual vehicle and personal information must not be retained or disclosed for purposes unrelated to the program, and it requires the DOT to issue a structural monitoring notification upon detecting violations.
+The bill establishes a weigh-in-motion monitoring program in New Jersey, to be implemented by the Department of Transportation (DOT) in consultation with the Department of Law and Public Safety (DLPS).
+This program will utilize weigh-in-motion systems to monitor vehicle weights as they approach certain bridges, particularly those identified as being in poor condition.
+The DOT will determine the locations for these systems based on factors such as bridge conditions and historical violation data.
+The bill also mandates that records of individual vehicle and personal information collected by these systems are not to be retained or disclosed for any purposes unrelated to the program.
+Upon detecting violations, the DOT is required to issue a structural monitoring notification, which will lead to necessary inspections of the bridges.

 Statutes affected: Introduced: 39:3-84.3